By: Lauren Maytin

 1. Understand the pathophysiology of peritonitis secondary to bowel perforation.

-2. Understand how classic findings of peritonitis can be absent in some cases of …
+2. Understand how classic findings of peritonitis can be absent in some …

 By Scott Statman, MD